DIFF-4 · VALIDATED ACCURACY

 The question The number What that means

-Of breathing pauses that happen, how many do we flag?
-80% We miss the borderline ones on purpose, rather than wake you with false alarms.
+Of breathing pauses that happen, how many do we flag? ~87% BRI (Breathing Irregularity Index) sensitivity.
+Production on-device model.
+We tune precision-first — borderline events get missed on purpose, rather than waking you with false alarms.

-When we say a pause happened, how often did one really happen?
-91% Combined breathing pauses + reduced breathing.
+When we say a pause happened, how often did one really happen? ~87% BRI precision.
+Combined apnea + hypopnea events.
+From the Coordinate-Attention 1D baseline; 50% L1-pruned production model preserves this.

 That last part — "didn't know what we said" — is what blinded scoring means.
 We don't get to pre-train our scorers on our own answers.
 Otherwise the test would be circular.